-The matrix multiplication obeys the associative property.
+1) Dynamic Programming Strategy: The matrix multiplication obeys the associative property.
 Moreover, different computation sequences have different time complexities.
-The Dynamic Programming strategy changes the sequence of matrix multiplication with the associative property.
+The Dynamic Programming strategy (DP) changes the sequence of matrix multiplication with the associative property.
 The basic idea of DP is to assign low-dimensioned matrix with the high computation priority.
-For a path $\mathcal{P} = R_1 \circ R_2 \circ \cdots \circ R_l$ , the expected minimal computation complexity of HeteSim can be calculated by the following equation and the computation sequence is recorded by i
+For a path $\mathcal{P} = R_1 \circ R_2 \circ \cdots \circ R_l$, the expected minimal computation complexity of HeteSim can be calculated by the following equation and the computation sequence is recorded by i.

 The above equation can be easily solved by dynamic programming method with the $O(l^2)$ complexity.
 The running time can be omitted, since l is much smaller than the matrix dimension.
-Note that the DP strategy only accelerates the MUL phase (i.e., matrix multiplication) and it does not change relevance result, so the DP is an information-lossless strategy.